emberjs/rfcs/text/1060-tracked-promise.md

 #### Subtle Notes

-If a promise is passed to `trackPromise` or `TrackedPromise` multiple times, we don't want to _re-do_ any computations.
+If a promise is passed to `trackedPromise` or `TrackedAsyncState` multiple times, we don't want to _re-do_ any computations.

 Examples: